swirlds-ryan/hedera-docs/tutorials/hello-world/hts-fungible-token.md

 - For fungible tokens (which are analogous to ERC20 tokens), set the token type to `TokenType.FungibleCommon`.
-- Set the token name and token symbol based on your name (or other moniker).
+- Set the token name and token symbol based on your name (or nickname).
 - Set the decimal property to `2`.
 - Set the initial supply to 1 million.